 - Insulin resistance

 Lifestyle modifications are a critical component to lowering blood pressure, and are always indicated regardless of the need for prescription medication.
-In addition to regular exercise, maintaining a desirable weight, reducing sodium intake, increasing fruit and vegetable consumption, stopping smoking and minimizing alcohol, massage therapy is a valuable tool for reducing high blood pressure.
+In addition to regular exercise, maintaining a desirable weight, reducing sodium intake, increasing fruit and vegetable consumption, stopping smoking and minimizing alcohol, massage therapy is a valuable complementary therapy for reducing high blood pressure.

-- Swedish Massage – Published in the January 2006 edition of The Journal of Alternative and Complementary Medicine, American researchers looked at the effects of different types of massage on blood pressure.
+- Swedish Massage – Published in the January 2006 edition of The Journal of Alternative and Complementary Medicine, researchers looked at the effects of different types of massage on blood pressure.
 They found that Swedish massage had the greatest effect on blood pressure reduction.

 Raising Blood Pressure

-More specifically, the researchers determined trigger point therapy and sports massage both capable of increasing the systolic blood pressure.
+There are many ways to raise blood pressure including being stressed out, drinking lots of caffeine, taking pseudoephedrine or steroids, or receiving a painful type of bodywork.
+The study that found Swedish massage to be most effective at lowering blood pressure also found that certain modalities increased blood pressure.
+More specifically, the researchers determined trigger point therapy and sports massage were both capable of increasing someone’s systolic blood pressure.
 Recipients who received both types of massage within one session had both their systolic and diastolic blood pressure readings significantly increased.
 Since the conclusion was made that potentially painful massage techniques can result in a blood pressure increase, practitioners can assume that other aggressive therapies such as friction massage or Rolfing have the potential to exacerbate hypertension.

-The goal in treating hypertension is to reduce the risk of serious complications, including heart disease and stroke.
+The goal in treating hypertension is to reduce the risk of serious complications including heart disease and stroke.
 Although massage therapy is not a standalone treatment for high blood pressure, choosing the right bodywork modality can help reduce hypertension’s associated risks.